Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Computational Wave Imaging and Physics-based Methods

 Physics-based methods are broadly implemented in various CWI applications.
 Generally speaking, these methods are computationally expensive, and require careful regularization.
 However, they tend to be more generalizable and robust to measurements contaminated with noise than data-driven methods.
 The forward modeling of CWI can be written

 where $\bm{d}$ represents the observed data, $f(\cdot)$ is the forward model, $\bm{m}$ represents the material properties we wish to infer, and $\eta$ represents measurement noise.

 Particularly for acoustic wave modeling, which is the focus of this manuscript, the observed data $\bm{d}$ typically consists of time traces of the pressure wavefield $p(\bm{r}, t)$ recorded at discrete receiver locations $\bm{r}$, while $\bm{m}$ corresponds to the spatially varying velocity map $V_P(\bm{r})$.
-In many practical settings, the forward model also depends on additional physical or algorithmic nuisance parameters—quantities that influence the data but are not the primary inversion targets.
-Common examples include the source location, source time function, boundary conditions, or sensor calibration parameters.
+In many practical settings, the forward model also depends on additional physical or algorithmic nuisance parameters---quantities that influence the data but are not the primary inversion targets.
+These parameters may be set to nominal values, estimated through calibration, or treated as additional unknowns to be jointly or implicitly handled during inversion.
+Common examples include the source location, source time function, boundary conditions, sensor calibration parameters, or, in variable-density formulations, the density field when it is not explicitly reconstructed.
 While not the primary focus of CWI, these factors must be carefully handled to ensure accurate reconstruction.

 A variety of numerical techniques have been employed for forward modeling.
 Finite difference methods~\cite{kelly1976synthetic, moczo2007finite}, which discretize the domain into regular grids and approximate derivatives using difference formulas, work well for simple geometries.
 Staggered-grid finite difference methods~\cite{virieux1984sh, virieux1986p, graves1996simulating} can enhance numerical stability and reduce numerical dispersion.
 Finite element methods~\cite{kuhlemeyer1973finite, de2009new,komatitsch2010high} are well suited to irregular geometries and complex material properties.
 Pseudospectral methods~\cite{kosloff1982forward, fornberg1988pseudospectral, tabei2002k, cox2007k, firouzi2012first} have proven effective for problems that require high precision in spatial derivatives.
 Finally, spectral element methods~\cite{komatitsch2002spectralI, komatitsch2002spectralII, komatitsch2005spectral, kudela2007modelling} combine the advantages of spectral methods and finite elements, offering both high accuracy and flexibility in complex scenarios.